horizon-eda/horizon-docs/create-board.rst

    <video autoplay loop muted src="_static/draw-track.mp4"></video>

+The track will always be routed on the layer you have selected, you can quickly select the Top Copper Layer by pressing :kbd:`1` and the Bottom Copper Layer by pressing :kbd:`2`.

+If you want to change sides in the middle of a track you can place a via by pressing :kbd:`v` and then the number of the layer you want to continue.

 Once you are done, check out the 3D view of your part, and export Gerbers using the menu point "Fabrication Output" in the application menu.